erizov/Professor/semester_5/lecture_25_transformers/attention/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Attention toaddresse a production problem
+10. Design a structure that uses Attention toaddresse a production problem
 11. Create unit tests with 100% code coverage for Attention
 12. Write a technical blog post explaining Attention to beginners